anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

 - `known_messages` — a set of all processed messages, initially empty;
 - `recent_messages` — a set of all messages the acceptor has sent or received since (and including) the last message it sent, initially empty;
-- `previous_message` — the most recent message the acceptor has sent, is such exists, initially special non-message value.

 ```python
 def init():